 MID-RANGE – Romantik Hotel Santer

 Romantik Hotel Santer has beautiful views across the Alta Pusteria Valley.
 It offers comfortable guest rooms and a host of leisure facilities including a wellness center and indoor, heated pool.
 At Hotel Santer you will find a fitness room, solarium, spa, and saunas.
-There is a separate lounge for smokers, and a restaurant serving local and international food.
-Parking is free.

 BUDGET – Gasthof Huber